 Courses have hardcover textbooks that are very heavily illustrated.
-(Opal has two texts, with about 300 pages each, rather than one to keep books from being too cumbersome for young students.)
-Each course also has a two-volume, spiral-bound teacher’s edition, and a companion student workbook.
-For each course there is a Test Masters CD-ROM, but these are likely too expensive and unnecessary for homeschoolers.
+(Opal has two texts, with about 300 pages each, rather than one to keep the books from being too cumbersome for young students.)
+Each course also has a two-volume, spiral-bound teacher’s edition and a companion student workbook.
+For each course, there is a Test Masters CD-ROM, but these are likely too expensive and unnecessary for homeschoolers.

 Have you ever worked on one of those puzzles where you have to find the person or object that doesn’t belong?
 In real life, no one wants to be the person who doesn’t fit in.
 We all want to feel that we belong to some group.
 This group may be our family, our neighbors, our class, or our friends.
 No one wants to feel awkward or excluded.
 Pay close attention to how Amelia feels about belonging and how that changes by the end of the story (p.
 112).

 There are questions in the teacher’s edition for each page of the story, so the parent or teacher should stop at the end of each page to ask the questions.
 Questions are both literal and analytical.
 The questions develop reading skills such as comprehension, drawing inferences, and making predictions, and they also guide students to consider Amelia’s plight and sympathize with her problem.
 Suggested answers to these questions are conveniently included with the questions in the teacher’s edition so there is no flipping to pages in an answer key.